MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 `WebResourceRequested` allows you to customize the behavior of local content on a per-request basis.
 This means you can decide which requests to intercept and provide your own content for, and which requests to let the WebView2 control handle normally.
 However, customizing the behavior requires more code, such as virtual host mapping, and requires knowledge of HTTP, to be able to construct a proper response.

 From WebView2's perspective, the resource will have come via the network, and WebView2 will adhere to the headers that are set by the app as part of the response.
-Using the `WebResourceRequested` event is also slower than other approaches, due to the needed cross-process communication and processing per each request.
+Using the `WebResourceRequested` event is also slower than other approaches, due to the cross-process communication and processing that's needed for each request.